 Jackie baited Fianna Fáil into attacking him during the 2007 general election campaign, reprising his favourite tactic of casting himself as the persecuted underdog, and squeezed through again on transfers.
 Despite having a dáil majority through his coalition with the Green party, Ahern covered himself by striking deals with four independents, Healy-Rae included.
 Healy-Rae’s bill came to €71 million, mainly for road projects, though events determined it was not paid in full.
 He became chair of the oireachtas committee for social and family affairs, also regaining his weekly briefings and access to government ministers.
 As before, his closest allies received state appointments, including his younger daughter, Rosemary Healy-Rae, a well-regarded barrister who checked the fine print of his deals with the government; she served two terms on the Criminal Injuries Compensation Tribunal (2007–13).

 The political fallout from the 2008 financial crisis increased his leverage, as deaths, by-election defeats and defections eroded the government’s majority.
 Throughout 2008–11, he bemoaned the many unpopular austerity measures yet aided their passage through the dáil after ostentatiously trading his vote for local benefits.
-Thus, the much-needed Castleisland bypass in his constituency became the only new road scheme to get funding in 2009.
+Thus, the much-needed Castleisland bypass became the only new road scheme to get funding in 2009 because the area was was being transferred to the South Kerry constituency at the next election.
 He cooperated closely with fellow independent deputy, Michael Lowry.
 By September 2010, their influence was such that they deterred an internal challenge to Taoiseach Brian Cowan by declaring their unwillingness to tolerate any other Fianna Fáil leader.

 This strategy carried clear risks, and Healy-Rae was bitterly criticised even within his constituency.
 If Fianna Fáil considered him steadfast under pressure, numerous commentators damned him for exemplifying a grubby, myopic and feckless political class.
 In an era of implausibly high expense claims by some dáil deputies, he was consistently among the worst offenders, despite normally travelling to Dublin by train and being entitled to do so for free as an old age pensioner.
 Latterly, he was averaging over €200,000 a year in dáil pay and expenses.
 After his retirement, it emerged that during 2007–11 he had sat through fewer than half the meetings of the oireachtas committee for social and family affairs even though he was its chairman (for which he received €20,000 a year), and that over 3,600 premium rate phone calls, costing €2,639, had been made from the dáil in 2007 for the purposes of voting for Michael Healy-Rae in a reality TV show.